 Global Agenda Council on Robotics & Smart Devices 2012-2014

-Technological advances in robotics over the past few years have been impressive: robots have been used in factories; as exploratory vehicles in deep sea and space; for minimally invasive surgical procedures; as automated vacuum cleaners and even as exoskeletal artificial limbs.
+Technological advances in robotics over the past few years have been impressive: robots have been used in factories, as exploratory vehicles in deep sea and space, for minimally invasive surgical procedures, as automated vacuum cleaners, and even as exoskeletal artificial limbs.
 Drones have been deployed not only for military strikes, but also during humanitarian emergencies.
 Devices and appliances used in everyday life are increasingly “smart”, with Internet connectivity multiplying exponentially the capabilities of phones, watches, eyeglasses and cars.
-However, as these trends emerge and develop, few people can fully understand – and in some cases accept – what it means for them in the context of the social, technical, economic, legal and cultural changes.
+However, as these trends emerge and develop, few people can fully understand – and in some cases accept – what it means for them in the context of social, technical, economic, legal and cultural changes.

 What the Council is doing about it

-The Council has set itself the challenge of educating those people who are not aware of the future implications of robotics, from citizens to policy-makers.
+The Global Agenda Council on Robotics & Smart Devices has set itself the challenge of educating those who are not aware of the future implications of robotics, from citizens to policy-makers.
 To do this holistically, it has established three focus areas: robotics; data streams and smart devices; and smart devices and robotic technologies.

 - Robotics: Currently being produced, a short documentary on robotics will describe the solutions robots can offer for cognitive and physical support for an ageing population, and a website will explain the structure of robotic sensor-based distributed systems.

 - Data streams and smart devices: The Council will collaborate with the Global Agenda Councils on Personalized & Precision Medicine, Wellbeing & Mental Health, and Education to examine the potential of personal devices and their interaction with the Cloud-distributed digital network.
 In each area of collaboration, concrete descriptions will be developed of how existing and easily accessible tools can serve as enablers.